 - Unexplained weight loss and loss of appetite

-Signs that breast cancer has spread to the bones
+Signs that breast cancer may have spread to the bones

 The main symptoms of secondary breast cancer in the bone include:

-- Pain in your bones, which may get worse when lying down
+- Pain in your bones, which doesn’t get better with pain relief and may be worse when lying down or at night

 - Bone fractures (breaks)

-Signs that breast cancer has spread to the lungs
+Signs that breast cancer may have spread to the lungs

 Symptoms of secondary breast cancer in the lungs include:

 - Feeling out of breath either when doing activity or resting

 - Pain or tightness in the chest that doesn’t go away